 Contact your health professional as soon as possible.
 Usually, the missed dose is given as soon as possible, and treatment continued as directed.

 Some medicines available without a prescription may react with tobramycin including:

 Tell your pharmacist or doctor about all medicines or treatments that you may be taking, including vitamins, herbal products or recreational drugs.

 Peeing less or not at all

 If you notice any other effects, discuss them with your doctor or pharmacist.

 This leaflet contains important, but not all, information about this medicine.

-Prepared by the PILs Committee at Christchurch Hospital, Canterbury District Health Board, New Zealand.
-November 2021
+Prepared by the MyMedicines Committee at Christchurch Hospital, Te Whatu Ora - Waitaha, New Zealand.
+September 2023

 Click on buttons to copy web addresses for this leaflet: